elixirbeats/abletoolz/README.md

 ## Using as a library

+abletoolz started life as a command line tool, but the more powerful way to use it now is as a Python
-abletoolz is a Python package before it is a command, and a set is an object: open one, read what is in it, change it, save it. `AbletonSet` is the document, and what a set holds hangs off it as `transport`, `tracks`, `clips`, `devices`, `samples` and `plugins`.
+library: a set is an object — open one, read what is in it, change it, save it. `AbletonSet` is the document, and what a set holds hangs off it as `transport`, `tracks`, `clips`, `devices`, `samples` and `plugins`.
 Nothing reaches disk until you call `save_set()`, which moves the original into the backup folder first, exactly as `-s/--save` does.

 **Read a set's tempo, length and tracks.**